Chung-Ang University: Seoul campus

 Main Administration Building: The university headquarters can be seen upon passing the Middle Entrance.
 This white building is where the offices of the President, Student Affairs, General Affairs and Public Relations Department can be found.

 Emancipation Square, in the center of the university, is sheltered by Seorabol Hall, the Central Library and the Student Union Hall.
 The area is enjoyed by students seeking relaxation, and also during festivities.

 The Blue Dragon Monument and Blue Dragon Pond, near the Middle Entrance, were installed in 1968 to commemorate the university's 50th anniversary.
 The Blue Dragon Monument depicts the moment of ascension from its embrace of the Earth, with the blessing of seven miniature dragons, and is symbolic of the prosperity of Chung-Ang University.

-Student Union Hall & Student Cultural Hall.
-The Student Union Hall is inhabited by student societies and eateries, including the cafeteria, "Seulkimaru", and CAU Burger, stationery shops, travel agents and women's restrooms amongst others.
-The Student Cultural Hall is home to the student newspaper, UBS Broadcasting Network, and Chung-Ang Culture.

 Young-Shin Hall, situated by the Main Entrance, was completed in May 1938.
 During the oppressive time in Korean history when Japanese colonialists prohibited the collecting of financial aid, donations had to be amassed from the U.S. As a result, the Pfeiffer Foundation was born.

-College Buildings include the College of Law (Law Building), Seorabol Hall, Bobst Hall, Pfeiffer Hall, College of Natural Science (Natural Science Building), College of Medicine (Medical Building), College of Pharmacy (Pharmacy Building), and the Institute of Performing Arts.
+College buildings include the College of Law (Law Building), Seorabol Hall, Bobst Hall, Pfeiffer Hall, College of Natural Science (Natural Science Building), College of Medicine (Medical Building), College of Pharmacy (Pharmacy Building), and the Institute of Performing Arts.